aitschti/scp-streamlink-plugin/README.md

 # StripChatProxied - A Streamlink Plugin

+**DEC '25 UPDATE: AUTOMATIC KEY FETCHING IS BROKEN ATM, NOTHING I CAN DO.
+OLD KEY REMAINS VALID FOR NOW.
+RETRY CONNECTION IF IT FAILS, THEY SWITCH AROUND OTHER KEYS**

 This is a Streamlink plugin for StripChat, integrating a proxy for m3u8 playlist file handling.

 ## Installation